tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Make predictions about FinTech domains.

-Remind students that as FinTech professionals, they need to be both technical experts with cutting-edge skills as well as seasoned financiers.
+Remind students that as FinTech professionals, they need to be both technical experts with cutting-edge skills, as well as seasoned financiers.
 Today's lesson was good practice in both of these aspects; students are on their way to becoming FinTech subject matter experts (SMEs).

 Ask if students have any remaining questions before ending the class.
 If needed, TAs will be hosting office hours after class.